 Eco-friendly flooring materials that are becoming popular include cork, bamboo, recycled metal, ceramic and rubber.
 Using aluminum, steel, paper, concrete alternatives and salvaged wood are trendy in kitchen and bathroom design.
 The key is finding new uses for old things and reinvesting in pieces you’ll love and enjoy for years.

 Next year you’ll see plenty of Bohemian- and African-inspired textiles in stores.
-Ethnic prints are inspired primarily by North Africa, the Middle East, India, South America and China.
+These prints are inspired primarily by North Africa, the Middle East, India, South America and China.
 Fabrics and materials like tweeds and mohair match well with neutral and dark colors.

 The popularity of ethnic décor can also be seen through the popularity of handmade products and basketwork.
 Hand-woven items and hand-knotted rugs pair well with exotic leopard, cheetah and zebra prints.